linked-swissbib/reshaperdf/doc/Commands.md

     </tr>
     <tr>
         <td>Description</td>
-        <td>Extracts resources from file B that are referenced in file A.</td>
+        <td>Extracts resources from file B that are referenced in file A. Missing resources in fileB are ignored.</td>
     </tr>
     <tr>
         <td>Argument: file A</td>